cjmj96/clique-bait-case-study/README.md

 ### Overview of findings

 All campaigns are effective, with click-through rates (CTRs) and conversion rates higher than average.
-Half Off - Treat Your Shellf (ish) has the best buy efficiency, achieving 2.04 purchases per impression.
-It’s the top performer per return on investment (ROI).
-25% Off - Living The Lux Life leads in cart engagement with
-2.46 adds/visits, and has better conversion rates, making it great for upselling.
-BOGOF has the highest first engagement at 84.6% CTR, but is inefficient, showing users may need incentives to complete their purchases.
+Half Off - Treat Your Shellf (ish) has the best purchase per impression, achieving 0.85 purchases per impression.
+25% Off - Living The Lux Life leads in conversion with 49.75%, and has better add-to-cart rate, making it great for upselling.
+BOGOF has the highest click-through rate (CTR) at 84.6%.
 The following sections will explore contributing factors to the results and highlight key areas for improvement.